Menand, Louis. The Metaphysical Club. Farrar, Straus and Giroux, New York, 2001. NF; 12/19.

 I went looking for more by Menand after being impressed with his precision and humour in a couple of New Yorker articles, and so dove into this “Story of Ideas in America”, only to have to swim like hell because I was out of my depth.
 The book deals with four famous late-19th century Americans: Oliver Wendell Holmes, William James, Charles Pierce and John Dewey, and how along with the other members of the “Club” (Chauncey Wright, John Fiske, Francis Abbot, Nicholas Green, and Joseph Warner — Dewey was 20 years younger than most of the rest and I don’t think he actually met with the Club) defined and made influential the philosophical ideology known as pragmatism, also the title of a book by James.

-This idea, in line with developments in science going on at the same time (the invention of statistics and Darwin’s natural selection for example) flew in the face of usual thinking at the time that started from Platonic, including religious, ideas and proceeded to show how reality instantiated them.
+This idea, in line with developments in science going on at the same time (the invention of statistics and Darwin’s natural selection for example) flew in the face of usual contemporary thinking that started from Platonic, including religious, ideas and proceeded to show how reality instantiated them.
 Holmes the lawyer and judge, to emphasize the reversal of that process, said of the common law that its merit is that “it decides the case first and determines the principle afterwards”.

 William James was the brother of novelist Henry James, and was not educated in conventional elite academic circles of his time.
 Menand says that this “not only lent passion to his convictions but—something even more useful—made it easier for him to ignore those convictions when he felt them beginning to operate as prejudices”.
 We are told that “he ended up inventing a philosophy, pragmatism, that is supposed to enable people to make good choices among philosophical options.”
 He was a psychologist, influenced by religious paleontologist Louis Agassiz with whom he collected samples in the Amazon River, but also by Charles Darwin.
 His pragmatic conclusion favoured Darwin: supernatural intelligence doesn’t exist, so forget as Menand says “the idea that the universe is the result of an idea.”

 John Dewey, two decades younger than the rest of the main characters, developed from an educator, in which field he applied pragmatic philosophy, into a philosopher in his own right.
-His famous Laboratory School in Chicago pioneered the progressive belief that children should not have information fed to them as passive recipients, but learn best if they are active participants in putting together their own worldview by interacting with reality.
+His famous Laboratory School in Chicago pioneered the progressive belief that children should not have information fed to them as passive recipients, but that they learn best if they are active participants in putting together their own worldview by interacting with reality.
 Dewey was a social activist, and Menand says of Dewey’s philosophical orientation that as “liberalism stands for an opposition to the reproduction of hierarchies—political, social, cultural, and even conceptual—Dewey was probably as liberal a thinker as the United States has produced.”
 We take it that Louis Menand also considers himself progressive and socially democratic: left-of-center, not to put too fine a point on it.

 Along the way in describing the thinking of the four principal characters, we recognize also the ideas of Emerson, Darwin, Kant, and of some of the characters of the famous Vienna Circle in the early 20th century.